greghendershott/markdown/README.md

 example `<script>`, you can walk the `xexpr` and delete the undesired elements yourself.

+The parameter `current-show-linkrefs-as-footnotes?` controls whether [reference style link definitions][3] are shown in the text, roughly like footnotes.
+The default is `#f`, which is the Markdown convention.

 # Design

 This converts to an `xexpr`, not all the way to HTML text.